jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 | StringReplace  |        95,778.85        |         52,792.74         | 0.551194131 |

-This change almost :exclamation: **doubled** :exclamation: performance across the board (note that the BasicSCL sequence does not use entities).
+This change almost :exclamation: **doubled** :exclamation: performance across the board (note that the BasicSCL Phoenix does not use entities).
 I was very happy.

 The table and charts below show the complete journey.
 Some of the steps were now several times as fast and this difference would likely be